 For now (June 2025, ed.): nothing for now.
 But we believe that trust starts with transparency.
 The truck levy affects our sector not immediately tomorrow, but the day after tomorrow.
 That's why we choose to communicate about it today.

 All our trips will continue to run as planned.
 But in the background we are actively preparing, so that we will not be faced with any surprises later on.
+For our transport partners, this also means we are working on tooling that surfaces toll-eligible kilometres in route planning so that empty legs become visible costs rather than hidden ones.

 We do expect transportation in the Netherlands to become more expensive over time.
 The expected rates per kilometer are substantial, especially for vehicles with heavy diesel engines.
 Most transporters do not yet have fully electric trucks, which limits the scope for taking advantage of the lower rates for "greener" vehicles.
-The savings through the elimination of MRB and BZM may only partially offset this.

 We will keep you informed.
 Not until 2026, but as soon as we know more.